1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 Schedule Your Consultation

-3. Why am I still seeing glare, halos, or ghosting with scleral lenses?
+Why am I still seeing glare, halos, or ghosting with my scleral lenses?

-Custom scleral lenses are ideal for patients with keratoconus or irregular corneas who are not achieving clear or comfortable vision with glasses or traditional contact lenses.
-They are also a good option for patients who have tried scleral lenses but are still experiencing visual issues.
+Custom scleral lenses are ideal for patients with keratoconus, corneal ectasia, pellucid marginal degeneration, irregular corneas, or post-surgical complications who are not achieving clear or comfortable vision with glasses or standard contact lenses.
+They are also the right next step for patients who have already tried scleral lenses but are still experiencing glare, halos, ghosting, or blurry vision — even with lenses that appeared to fit correctly.